 Analysis and Test Results

 All of our scores are based on real-world tests, which we designed around the goal of discovering which model can deliver the highest quality footage in the most reliable manner.
-For all of our tests we flew and captured footage ourselves, and rigorously compared the results side-by-side.
+For all of our tests, we flew and captured footage ourselves, and rigorously compared the results side-by-side.
 For more on our testing procedures, check out our how we test article.

-As fun as it can be to pilot radio controlled aircraft, the resulting video footage is the ultimate end goal of most users, thus we made its quality our most heavily weighted metric.
+As fun as it can be to pilot remote-controlled aircraft, the resulting video footage is the ultimate end goal of most users, thus we made its quality our most heavily weighted metric.
 The resolution, sharpness, and color quality created by a camera is vital to creating a good image.
 To test this we took similar footage with each one of our models and carefully examined the resulting video files side-by-side on the same high definition monitor.
 The best resolution and most vivid colors can be ruined if the video itself is shaky and unstable, or if there are rotors impeding on the camera's view.
-We tested these attributes of video quality by recording both broad panning shots and fast paced tight shots while following a fast subject.
+We tested these attributes of video quality by recording both broad panning shots and fast-paced tight shots while following a fast subject.
 We then evaluated this footage based on how smooth and stable it was, how well the horizon was kept horizontal, and whether or not there were any visible rotors or rotor shadows present.

-the above video displays the kind of propeller intrusion that is possible when flying fast and aggressively.
+The above video displays the kind of propeller intrusion that is possible when flying fast and aggressively.
 This is one of the few weak points of DJI's Phantom line, though this really only occurs at speeds that exceed what you would hit during normal aerial filming.

-At the bottom of the leaderboard in our video quality scoring were the Yuneec Breeze 4K and the Parrot Bebop 2.
+At the bottom of the leaderboard in our video quality scoring were the YUNEEC Breeze 4K and the Parrot Bebop 2.
 These models both scored a 3 in our testing.
 Lacking proper gimbals, these devices just were not able to produce the smooth footage of the other models.
-Video was inevitably jumpy, both due to a lack of camera stabilization and the inevitably jerkier flight of these smaller models.
-Additionally, their light weight meant wind significantly affected their flight performance.
+The video was inevitably jumpy, both due to a lack of camera stabilization and the inevitably jerkier flight of these smaller models.
+Additionally, their small size and lack of heft meant wind significantly affected their flight performance.
 Even a light breeze was able to push them around, a problem we didn't experience with any of the gimbal models.
 The footage these models produce might be fun for kids to look at after they have fun zipping these little helicopters around, but really would not be suitable for any sort of filmmaking venture.